An Information Theoretic Analysis of Sequential Decision-Making: Information Theoretic Analysis

 Due to the symmetry of the test and the considered scenario reflected by (\ref{SymmetrieUncdonditional}) based on (\ref{Cond1}) and (\ref{Cond4}) we get

 I.e., the ratio between the probability that the Wald test terminates at the positive boundary and the probability that it terminates at the negative boundary \emph{at any time instant up to the time instant $k$} is constant over $k$.
-We denote this constant as $\kappa$.
+We denote this constant as $\gamma$.
 Using (\ref{Cond2}), (\ref{Cond3}), (\ref{SymmetrieUncdonditional}), (\ref{SymmetrieUncdonditional_CondErase}), and (\ref{ConstCDF}) we get\looseness-1

-stating that the ratio of the termination probabilities on the positive and on the negative threshold \emph{at the time instant $k$} is also a constant independent of the time instant $k$ which proves (\ref{MainKeyRatioTimeIndependent}).
+stating that the ratio of the termination probabilities on the positive and on the negative threshold \emph{at the time instant $k$} is also a constant independent of the time instant $k$. \end{proof}

-It can be shown that the Wald test terminates with probability one \cite[Th.~6.2-1]{Melsa1978} which means that $\lim_{k\rightarrow\infty}P(\mathsf{U}_k=\epsilon)=0$.
-Hence, in case we assume that the test terminates exactly at one of the thresholds, i.e., $\mathsf{S}_k=\pm T$, by the design of the test it holds that